icsl-Jeon/icsl-Jeon/README.md

 # Hello world!
 I am Boseong Felipe Jeon 😃

-🤖 I am a robotics engineer who loves building a robotic system and exploring the latest advancements in the field of robotics.\
+🤖 I am a robotics & AI engineer who loves building a robotic system and exploring the latest advancements in the field of robotics and AI.\
 As a dedicated researcher and a developer with PhD, I have covered a wide range of areas from designing hardwares, object recognition, online spatial mapping, and motion planning & controls.
+Currently, I am working on generative AI in *Visual Inteligence Team* of Samsung Research

 🎶 Especially, I am an expert in **developing motion planning methods for UAVs** such as obstacle avoidance and dynamic target following.